 California’s Proposition 65 – Formally Known As The California Safe Drinking Water And Toxic Enforcement Act

-New Terms for California Prop 65 Warning Labels
+The 2018 Requirements for California Prop 65 Warning Labels

-In order to bring more attention to the importance of the warning, it must now provide detailed information on the kinds of exposure, types of products, and places.
-This includes a regulatory requirement for a triangular yellow warning symbol that calls visual attention to any danger.
-The new demand for improved disclosure extends to website warnings for products sold and purchased online.
+To bring more attention to the importance of the warning, the regulations added a requirement for a warning symbol — a black exclamation point inside a yellow equilateral triangle — that calls visual attention to any danger.
+The improved disclosure requirements also extend to website warnings for products sold and purchased online, and warnings may need to be provided in additional languages in certain cases.

 An Industry Leader and Proven Partner